 In addition to team-specific responsibilities, all Student Ambassadors (SAs) will be responsible for upholding and fulfilling the following roles and responsibilities.

 A strong Student Ambassador candidate is reliable, detail-oriented, creative, collaborative, and able to work independently.
 They will be able to inspire a sense of community, provide and accept feedback, work on a team, and be a professional representative of the CCD and ERC.
 Familiarity with the Boston University culture is highly desirable.
 Key characteristics include the ability to exercise diplomacy and to connect and work with a variety of personalities.

 We seek to build a team balanced in experience, skills, background, and interpersonal strengths in order to meet the varied needs of the diverse BU student population.
 Factors include school/college, major, and graduation year, among others.

 Candidates must be in good academic standing (minimum cumulative and semester GPA of 2.7/4.0).

-The application for 2015-2016 Student Ambassador positions will open in February 2015.
-If you have any questions, please contact Tesla Abrego at email@example.com.
+Applications for fall 2015 Student Ambassador positions are no longer being accepted.
+Applications for spring 2016 will open in October 2015.
+If you have any questions, please contact Tesla Abrego, Student Outreach Coordinator, at firstname.lastname@example.org.